TapwaveZodiac/novelaiUKB/docs/Glossary.md

 A story that was exported for sharing.
 It can have placeholders: elements that must be filled in when imported by the user, such as names and so on.
-This allows for easier personalization than a normal prompt.
+This allows for easier customization than a normal prompt.
 It can also contain a lorebook and generation settings.

 ## Search Range